Using digital tools at the service of resources

 - 4,000 receivers monitored

 - 3,500 user support demands per year

 - 1,500 in the field or remote inspections carried out per year

 "Digital technology is a key lever in the preservation of resources that will be essential to our future, in view of demographic and urban growth, adaptation to climate change and regional development."

 Bertrand CamusCEO of SUEZ Eau France

-ON’connect is a tried and tested technology that is used to connect objects on a large scale in complete security and to collect and process masses of data for city authorities, from the metering of water and energy, to air quality, the content of voluntary bring skips, humidity, noise and traffic levels.
+ON’connect is a tried and tested technology used to connect objects on a large scale in complete security and to collect and process mass amounts of data for city authorities, from the metering of water and energy, to air quality, the content of voluntary bring skips, humidity, noise and traffic levels.

-A technology for the internet of things in the city
+The internet of things comes to the city

-The latest generation of long-range radio networks is particularly well suited to use in smart cities.
-They offer improved performance for the connection of objects that are not readily accessible (underground, in deep cellars, without an electrical power supply) and require only the strict minimum of equipment.
-SUEZ’s long-range network, which operates at a frequency of 169Mhz, is also two-way, interoperable and meets the European standard EN13757.
+The latest generation of long-range radio networks is well suited to use in smart cities.
+They offer improved performance for the connection of objects that are not readily accessible (underground, in deep cellars, without an electrical power supply) and require only minimal equipment.
+Our long-range network, which operates at a frequency of 169MHz, is also two-way, interoperable and meets the European standard EN13757.

-The ON’connect technology is already used by numerous city authorities in France and other countries too.
-The Water Service Corporation in Malta, the island’s water utility, has opted for ON’connect to operate its 250,000 smart meters in order to cope with the shortage of water that the country faces.
-In Biarritz, France, SUEZ’s remote reading service is used to predict the population in the town on the basis of water consumption data, in an effort to boost the resort’s appeal, keep track of consumption and anticipate the occupancy rates of tourist accommodation and second homes.
-17,000 smart water meters have already been deployed in the French city of Mulhouse.
+The ON’connect technology is already used by numerous cites in France and other countries.
+The Water Service Corporation in Malta, the island’s water utility, has opted for ON’connect to operate its 250,000 smart meters in order to cope with the shortage of water that the country regularly faces.
+In Biarritz, our remote reading service is used to predict the population change in the town on the basis of water consumption data, in an effort to boost the resort’s appeal, keep track of consumption and anticipate the occupancy rates of tourist accommodation and second homes.
+And finally, 17,000 smart water meters have already been deployed in the French city of Mulhouse.